-Fiduciaries and brokers aren’t the same – in the continuation of our previous post, we explore three more key differences that you’ll want to be aware of.
+Fiduciaries and brokers aren’t the same – in this continuation of our previous post, we explore three more key differences that you’ll want to be aware of.

 Broker: “So tell me.
 How do you feel about risk?”